harphub/Rfa/inst/doc/FAdoc.md

 4. Do FFT (as the code takes over, the headache ebbs away).

 This has been coded in R.

+**WARNING** If the model was running in *single precision*, the uncompressed part may also be in single precision, so you may need to figure this out.

 ### GRIB2 encoding